Director of Professional Learning and Organizational Development

 Autism consultation service will be provided in the form of individual, staff, and/or parent training and technical assistance concerning the recommendation and implementation of research-based instructional strategies that have proven successful within students with Autism.

-Face-to-face or online positive classroom management training can be provided to district staff.
+Face-to-face or online positive classroom management training is available to district staff.

-AIU8 consultants will provide onsite, one-to-one consultation and/or coaching, based on evidence- based classroom management practices to teachers.
-AIU8 consultants will also provide customized training and consultation regarding classroom management and behavioral interventions.
-This training can be provided in a face-to-face or on-line form.
-AIU8 consultants will also provide onsite consultation and / or coaching in a one-on-one manner, based on evidence-based classroom management practice.
+IU8 consultants will provide onsite, one-to-one consultation and/or coaching, based on evidence-based classroom management practices to teachers.
+IU8 consultants will also customize training and consultations that address classroom management and behavioral interventions.
+This training can be provided in a face-to-face or on-line format.
+IU8 consultants will also provide onsite consultation and/or coaching in a one-on-one setting, to assist with the implementation of evidence-based classroom management practices.

-AIU8 continues to offer behavior management / physical intervention strategies through Crisis Prevention Institute’s certification program, Non-violent Crisis Intervention (NCI).
-AIU8 consultants provide courses for beginners, as well as, refresher courses for those who wish to maintain their certification.
+IU8 continues to offer behavior management and physical intervention strategies through Crisis Prevention Institute’s certification program, Non-violent Crisis Intervention (NCI).
+IU8 consultants provide courses for beginners, as well as, refresher courses for those who wish to maintain their certification.
 Non-violent Crisis Intervention is a research-based, behavior management program that provides participants with the knowledge and strategies to effectively manage undesired behavior.
-These strategies are a framework for decision-making and problem solving to prevent, de-escalate, and safely respond to disruptive or physically aggressive behavior.
+These strategies are a framework for decision making and problem solving to prevent, de-escalate, and safely respond to disruptive or physically aggressive behavior.

-AIU8 is able to provide NCI training to all education staff in the districts that it serves.
-Trainings are offered at AIU8 Office locations and can also be facilitated at district locations, when there are at least 10 participants.
+IU8 is able to provide NCI training for all education staff within IU8 school districts.
+Trainings are offered at IU8 Office locations and can also be facilitated at district locations when there are at least 10 participants.
 Trainings include the following:

-Initial Training – this training is for anyone who never had Nonviolent Crisis Intervention training, or for anyone who let his/her certification expire.
-Participants can obtain their initial certification in a “2-Day, Initial” training, or participate in the “Flex/Hybrid” (blended learning) training.
-The “2-Day, Initial” training is a 12-hour training that takes place over two days.
-The “Flex/Hybrid” training takes place in two phases.
-In phase I, the participant must complete a 3-hour online training.
-In phase II, the participant must attend a 3-hour face-to-face training with one of AIU8’s certified NCI instructors.
+Initial Training – This training is for anyone who never had Nonviolent Crisis Intervention training, or anyone who let his/her certification expire.
+The training is a 10-hour training that takes place over two days.

-Contact: Don Arotin, Mark DeRubeis, Megan Horsh, Brad Theys
+Contact: Don Arotin, Mark DeRubeis, Dr. Megan Horsh, & Brad Theys

 Appalachia Intermediate Unit 8 staff provides training and support to grade level, building and district teams in implementing inclusive practices.
-Trainings are provided on the PASA to prepare teachers, paraeducators, and administrators in understanding and administering the assessment.
-Trainings focus on differentiated instruction, co-teaching, effective teaching principles, progress monitoring and instructional strategies to support students with disabilities in the general education classroom.
+PASA training and implementation support can be provided to paraeducators, teachers, and administrators in understanding and administering the assessment and the DLM platform.
+Training for inclusion relies heavily on the principles of Universal Design for Learning in order to broaden mindsets of inclusion.
+Additional layers of training are offered to target areas including: co-teaching, effective teaching principles, differentiated instruction, progress monitoring and instructional strategies to support students with disabilities in the general education classroom.
 Consultation on all facets of the Special Education process may also be requested.
-Trainings can also be provided as a team approach through guided practice in the planning for inclusive practices.
 Consultation is available to teams throughout all phases of implementation.

 INTERAGENCY COORDINATION AND TRANSITION